kide-vm/kide/lib/kernel/README.md

 As of writing Kernel is an "old style" module, aka a bunch of functions.

-These functions return their code, ie a Vm::Function object, which can then be called by ruby code as if it were a "normal" function.
+These functions return their code, ie a Register::Function object, which can then be called by ruby code as if it were a "normal" function.

 A normal ruby function is one that is parsed and transformed to code.
 But not all functionality can be written in ruby,